brunny-eth/brunny-eth/README.md

 ### I'm Bruno

 I've spent the last decade building startups as a generalist operator while developing a technical skillset.
-I'm currently working on [Olea](cookolea.com).
+I built a personal consumer project for people who like to cook called [Olea](cookolea.com).
 I also occassionally write long-form posts on my [blog](https://blulinski.com/blog) (some of my personal favorites below).

 I was previously the Chief Operating Officer of [Pluto](https://pluto.xyz/), where we built applied cryptography tooling for application developers.
 I studied finance and economics at the University of Florida and received an MBA from the University of Pennsylvania.
 These days, I've continued learning by following a rough personal curriculum focused on a mix of computer science, cryptography, and a bunch of other unrelated topics I find interesting, like longevity, space exploration, and finance.